styletab/ruby-objects-class-methods/README.md

 By the end of this, students should be able to:

+-   Give an example of a class method you already use.
+-   Diagram the invocation pattern between `#initialize` and `.new`.
+-   Contrast defining class methods with defining instance methods.
-- Write and use class methods
+-   Contrast invoking class methods with invoking instance methods.

 ## Class methods and instance variables on a class